 In order to use an e-scooter on the pavement or a pedestrian and cycle path, it must meet a number of technical requirements.

-On these pages we are only mentioning electric scooters (e-scooters), but the rules apply to all vehicles that are defined as small electric motor vehicles.
+On these pages we only mention electric scooters (e-scooters), but the rules apply to all vehicles that are defined as small electric motor vehicles.
 Examples of small electric motor vehicles are e-scooters, motorised stand-up transporters and electric skateboards.
 E-bikes and regular bicycles are not considered small electric motor vehicles.

-How the vehicle is defined in the traffic rules will have an impact on where you can use it, and what consequences it will have if you break these rules.
+How the vehicle is defined in the traffic rules will have an impact on where you can use it, and which consequences apply if you break these rules.

 Meeting the requirements is your responsibility

-It is the driver/rider of a vehicle that is responsible for ensuring that it meets the technical requirements.
+The driver/rider of a vehicle is responsible for ensuring that it meets the technical requirements.

 Consequences if the requirements are not met